Frequently Asked Questions

 HOW DO WE GET TO ILIAMNA, ALASKA?

 You will fly from your home city to Anchorage.
 We will arrange for you a flight from Anchorage to Iliamna but you will need to pay for it.
-You can simply pay when you arrive at Lake Clark Air.
+You can simply pay when you arrive at the air charter.
 This flight will take about 1 hour.
-Iliamna is 195 miles to the South West of Anchorage.
-Refer to our getting here page
+Iliamna is 195 miles to the southwest of Anchorage.
+Refer to our getting here page.

 OTHER VALUABLE INFORMATION

 Because we are floating a river with large self-bailing rafts that can handle big loads, we are able to enjoy some luxury items that you wouldn’t have along on your typical backpacking trip, but I advise team members to pack like they are going backpacking, using a similar clothing and layering system and lightweight personal items.

 We strive to set up a very comfortable camp so we can enjoy our down time and relax in the beautiful wilderness locales we’ll be passing through, but if there are items that you don’t see on the gear list that you would like to bring, just ask and we will advise accordingly.